Keen To Get Reformer Results Without the Hefty Price Tag? 7 Best Pilates Boards To Upgrade Your Home Workouts

 "If a full Reformer is out of budget or you don’t have the space (and let’s be honest - who does?), a Pilates board might be a decent compromise," says Sam Deville, Pilates instructor and founder of the dynamic online platform Sam Deville Pilates.
 "It brings in some of the sliding and resistance-based movement of a Reformer, so you can work on control, coordination, and endurance from home."

-Pilates workouts at home can be just as effective as classes if you have the right equipment on hand, but not everyone has the space or budget for an at-home Reformer machine.
-If you already have a pair of the best ankle weights, one of the best Pilates bars, and some of the best resistance bands in your kit but you're ready to take the next step, a Pilates board could be for you.
+Pilates is going nowhere anytime soon.
+According to Google, over the past 12 months, there have been between 100,000 to 1M monthly searches for the term 'Pilates'.
+And the great thing is: Pilates workouts at home can be just as effective as classes if you have the right equipment on hand.
+But, of course, not everyone has the space or budget for an at-home Reformer machine.
+If you already have a pair of the best ankle weights, one of the best Pilates bars, and some of the best resistance bands in your kit, but you're ready to take the next step, a Pilates board could be just the thing.

-This is definitely still an emerging trend in the Pilates world, so there aren't vast amounts on the market just yet.
-Most Pilates boards available have pretty similar functionality, with some small design differences.
+Just know: this is definitely still an emerging trend in the Pilates world, so there aren't vast amounts on the market just yet.
+But that said, most Pilates boards available have pretty similar functionality, with some small design differences.
 I've done some research and rounded up the best models currently on offer, and broken down exactly what makes them worth the investment.

 Best Pilates boards: Quick shopping links